How To Remove Pesticides From Leafy Vegetables

 Ideally, we recommend against buying salad kits or bagged veggies and instead making/chopping your own.

-However, if you need to buy them for convenience, please wash thoroughly using one of the healthy and safe methods listed above.
+However, if you need to buy them for convenience, please wash them thoroughly using one of the healthy and safe methods listed above.

 Not only are they more likely to be contaminated, but they could have been washed in a factory using bleach or other less-than-natural cleaning agents that could leave more residue.